frediq-dev/FX-fileXperience/README.md

 ## Typical use case

-You are working on your computer and need a photo, PDF, screenshot or video from your phone.
+You are working on your computer and need a photo, screenshot, PDF or video from your phone.

 Instead of sending it through email, messenger apps or cloud storage: